-On the following lines I will explain the principle of component-based TPA using Simcenter Testlab, based on a wiper electric motor demonstrator.
-The electric motor is connected to a metal support frame consisting of three metal brackets (see picture below).
+As an example, I will explain the principle of component-based TPA using Simcenter Testlab, based on a wiper electric motor demonstrator.
+Firstly, we connect the electric motor to a metal support frame consisting of three metal brackets (see picture below).

-The necessary Frequency Response Functions (FRF) and Noise Transfer Functions (NTF) data have been measured with Simcenter Testlab MIMO FRF Testing using a QSource High Frequency Shaker (Q-HSH).
-The shaker enables structural/vibro-acoustic FRF measurements in the high frequency range (300Hz-10kHz) which is very useful for electrical components or electrified powertrains.
+We already measured the necessary Frequency Response Functions (FRF) and Noise Transfer Functions (NTF) data using the Simcenter Testlab MIMO FRF Testing functionality and QSource High-Frequency Shaker (Q-HSH).
+The shaker enables structural/vibroacoustic FRF measurements in the high-frequency range (300Hz-10kHz).
+This is very useful for electrical components or electrified powertrains.

-For operational measurements , engine rup-ups from 300rpm to 3000rpm have been measured using Simcenter Testlab Signature Acquisition and Simcenter SCADAS acquisition system.
+For operational measurements, we have measured engine run-ups from 300rpm to 3000rpm using Simcenter Testlab Signature Acquisition and the Simcenter SCADAS acquisition system.

 The three main steps: